itsunderscores/Fortnite-Cheat/README.md

-# 🧀 Fortnite Cheese
+# 🧀 Fortnite Cheat

-**Fortnite Cheese** is an advanced internal cheat source for Fortnite, written in C++.
+**Fortnite Cheat** is an advanced internal cheat source for Fortnite, written in C++.
 It features a clean, modular architecture with powerful aimbot and ESP functionality.
 This repository includes only the **source code** — you’ll need a **driver** to make it work.

 > ⚠️ A driver is required.
 You can provide your own or request one.
 > 💬 Contact on Discord: `temu_manager` to obtain an undetected driver or loader.